AhmedRz1122/Hangman/README.md

 # Disclaimer!

-This is my first solo project which I had created to test my coding skill and its complete beginner project like first semester students of Computer Science,Information technology, and Software Engineering etc.
+This is my first solo project which I had created to test my coding skills and it's a complete beginner project like first semester students of Computer Science, Information Technology, Software Engineering, etc.

 # Demo video for Hangman game:(A sound track is also added at the beginning of the Game)